LegeBeker/bypass-paywalls-tampermonkey/README.md

 * You will be logged out for any site you have checked.
 * This extension works best alongside the adblocker uBlock Origin.

-### Bypass the following sites' paywalls with this extension
+### Bypass the following sites' paywalls with this extension:

 [Adweek](https://www.adweek.com)\
 [Algemeen Dagblad](https://www.ad.nl)\